Purpos3/purpose-best-practices/README.md

 Each feature branch should be created for a single, specific purpose and result in exactly one pull request.

 *   **Process:** Once the pull request is merged, the feature branch is automatically closed and should be deleted.
 This prevents branch proliferation and confusion.

+### 3. Auto-Delete Head Branches

+All repositories **must** have the "Automatically delete head branches" setting enabled in GitHub.

+*   **How to enable:** Go to Settings → General → Pull Requests → Check "Automatically delete head branches"
+*   **Why?** This automatically cleans up feature branches after PRs are merged, reducing manual overhead and keeping the repository tidy.
+Deleted branches can still be restored if needed.

 ---